adjtomo/seisflows/docs/instructions_remote.rst

         ./configure FC=ifort
         make all

+(Since `make` by itself does not compile all the required utilities, be sure to remember to type `make all`.)
 For troubleshooting any compilation issues, please view the SPECFEM2D manual and GitHub issues page.